signature-opensource/CK-Cris-Abstractions/CK.Cris/AmbientValues/README.md

 The culture is not _validated_ against the Ambient service to which it is bound, instead it _configures_ it.

-Nothing prevents the `CultureName` to also be validated (to be syntaxically valid for instance) and this is exactly what does the `CrisCultureService` to warn the caller that its culture is not a known culture (the default culture will be used).
+Nothing prevents the `CultureName` to also be validated (to be syntactically valid for instance) and this is exactly what does the `CrisCultureService` to warn the caller that its culture is not a known culture (the default culture will be used).